melanie-adler/melanie-adler/README.md

 I am a Berlin based web development student.

 Other things I do:
-- Go to the museum an abnormal amount of times
+- Visit the same museum an abnormal amount of times
 - Walk around cities and look at cool architecture
 - Browse websites and say "Wow, nice design!
 (Wish I would have thought of that...)"